 Show off toiletries

 While most of your day-to-day bathroom products should be kept hidden, display a few choice toiletries for a polished but lived-in look.
-Pick your favourites, the toiletries you use most often, or the ones with the prettiest packaging!
+Pick your favorites, the toiletries you use most often, or the ones with the prettiest packaging!

-Add a touch of colour
+Add a touch of color

-Many bathrooms don’t stray too far from the traditional white, beige or blue colour scheme.
+Many bathrooms don’t stray too far from the traditional white, beige or blue color scheme.
 Look to be a bit more adventurous in your next bathroom restyle.
 Take inspiration from Gravity Home’s fabulously fun bathroom (below) and include a feature wall in a pastel hue.
 Alternatively, get creative with wall art to add some welcome personality to your space.